djairjr/CircuitPython_NeoMatrix/README.md

 ## CircuitPython_NeoMatrix

 Port of Adafruit's `Adafruit_NeoMatrix` [library](https://github.com/adafruit/Adafruit_NeoMatrix) for the Arduino to CircuitPython.
-See the [Adafruit NeoPixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library) for everything you need to know about NeoPixel-Grids.
+See the [Adafruit NeoPixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/neomatrix-library) for everything you need to know about NeoPixel grids.

 - Features:
   - Single matrix: 8x8, 16x16, 8x32, 32x8 NeoPixels